-This guide outlines the most common types of cyberattacks in 2020 and recommends SolarWinds® Security Event Manager (SEM)—among other tools—as a sophisticated, comprehensive, and user-friendly solution to your IT security needs.
+This guide outlines the most common types of cyberattacks and recommends SolarWinds® Security Event Manager (SEM)—among other tools—as a sophisticated, comprehensive, and user-friendly solution to your IT security needs.

 Here is the list of all solutions presented in this article:

 - SolarWinds Security Event Manager

 - ManageEngine EventLog Analyzer

 A cyberattack is an intentional attempt to exploit networks, computer systems, and enterprises dependent on technology.
 Cyberattacks use malicious code to modify computer data, code, or logic, often resulting in data compromise and sometimes identity or information theft.
 A cyberattack is sometimes called a computer network attack, or CNA.